 4) Ronnie Stanley, Baltimore Ravens | AAV: $19.75 million

 Stanley signed a new deal during the 2020 season.
 At the time of signing the deal, he was only behind Houston Texans LT Laremy Tunsil in terms of highest-paid OTs.
 His five-year contract extension is worth $98.75 million, with an AAV of $19.75 million.

 In 2021, Stanley will count $15.25 million against the Ravens’ salary cap.
-In terms of guarantees, Stanley received $22.5 million in signing bonus and has a further $17 million guaranteed in terms of base salaries in 2021 and 2022.
+In terms of guarantees, Stanley received $22.5 million in a signing bonus and has another $17 million guaranteed in terms of base salaries in 2021 and 2022.